MichalOpoka/ecfr/cfr/title-20-Employees-Benefits/chapter-V-Employment-Training-Administration-Department-Labor/part-655-Temporary-Employment-Foreign-Workers-United-States/subpart-A-Labor-Certification-Process-Temporary-NonAgricultural-Employment-United-States-H2B-Workers/subjectgroup-ECFR1fea603af3f860d-PostAcceptance-Requirements/section-655.41.md

 ##### § 655.41 Advertising requirements. #####

-Link to an amendment published at 84 FR 62446, Nov.
-15, 2019.

-(a) All recruitment conducted under §§ 655.42 through 655.46 must contain terms and conditions of employment that are not less favorable than those offered to the H-2B workers and, at a minimum, must comply with the assurances applicable to job orders as set forth in § 655.18(a).
+(a) All recruitment conducted under §§ 655.43 through 655.46 must contain terms and conditions of employment that are not less favorable than those offered to the H-2B workers and, at a minimum, must comply with the assurances applicable to job orders as set forth in § 655.18(a).

 (b) All advertising must contain the following information: